reecelikesramen/zed-brave-search-context-server/README.md

 # Zed Brave Search Context Server

 This extension provides a Model Context Server for Brave Search, for use with the Zed AI assistant.
+It leverages [this MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/brave-search).

 It adds `/brave_web_search` and `/brave_local_search` slash commands to the Assistant Panel.